ImageMagick/Usage-Markdown/morphology/index.md

 The '`Thinning`' method is the dual of '`Thicken`'.
 Rather than adding pixels, this method subtracts them from the original image.

-For example lets remove any pixel that is 4 pixels in from the right edge.
+For example, let's remove any pixel that is 4 pixels in from the right edge.

 ~~~
 convert man.gif   -morphology Thinning '5x1+0+0:1,1,1,1,0' thin_right.gif